NicolasMSalas/eco395m_ml_coffee_trees/README.md

 # Introduction
-The goal of this project is to predict the monthly price of Coffee futures at the Chicago Stock exchange, using data from 1990 to the present day.
-Specifically, we want to predict the price of coffee futures for a range of dates.
+The goal of this project is to predict the global monthly price of Coffee using data from 1990 to the present day.
+Specifically, we are training various models based on an 80-20 train-test split to predict the price of the last 20% of the prices based on the first 80%.
 We will use several different Machine Learning models and compare their results.
 # Data Sources & Collection
 ## Exchange Rates
 The data for the exchange rates of the top 5 coffee exporting countries was taken from the IMF database.
 It is measured as the value of the foreign currencies for 1 USD.
 The data was downloaded from the website and placed into the `raw_data` folder.
 I also renamed the files to make extracting easier, as they were all downloaded with the exact same name.
 Since the raw data from the IMF is formatted in a premade table, the `xr_clean_data.py` code is used to put the data in a format that is easily read.